-The guides for the sliding carriage (4) are formed by In a guides for the sliding carriage (4) are formed by two 51⁄2° Strips attached to the Flanged Plate by Angle Brackets.
-The carriage consists of a 21⁄2° × 21⁄2° Flexible Plate (4) and is guided along the Strips by the Reversed Angle Bracket (1) and two Angle Brackets on the opposite side.
+The guides for the sliding carriage (4) are formed by two 51⁄2° Strips attached to the Flanged Plate by Angle Brackets.
+The carriage consists of a 21⁄2°×21⁄2° Flexible Plate (4) and is guided along the Strips by the Reversed Angle Bracket (1) and two Angle Brackets on the opposite side.
 The Angle Brackets are held in place by Bolts (5).

-The cutting blade is represented by a Road Wheel fixed on a 31⁄2" Rod journalled in two Flat Trunnions.
-A Pulley on this Rod is connected by a belt of Cord to a second ulley on the Crank Handle.
+The cutting blade is represented by a Road Wheel fixed on a 34" Rod journalled in two Flat Trunnions.
+A

+Pulley on this Rod is connected by a belt of Cord to a second Pulley on the Crank Handle.

 The carriage is moved backwards and forwards by a crank consisting of a Bush Wheel (6) fixed on a 2" Rod.
-This Rod is journalled in the Flanged Plate and in the centre In is Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of the base by the Bolt (2) and another in a similar position on the opposite side.
-A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between the 51⁄2" × 11⁄2" Flexible Plates.

-A guard for the rotating blade is provided by two Curved Strips attached to a 51⁄2" Strip (3).
-This Strip is fastened at one end to the Flanged Plate by a 21⁄2" Strip and a Fishplate (7), and at its other end it is attached to a $2\frac{1}{2}" \times 2\frac{1}{2}"$ Flexible Plate bolted horizontally to the Flanged Plate.
+This Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of hole of a Double Angle Strip fixed across the interior of the base by the Bolt (2) and another in a similar position on the opposite side.
+A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between the 5\(^4\)" Flexible Plates.
+A guard for the rotating blade is provided by two Curved Strips attached to a 5\(^4\)" Strip (3).
+This Strip is fastened at one end to the Flanged Plate by a 2\(^4\)" Strip and a Fishplate (7), and at its other end it is attached to a 2\(^4\)" Yell' Flexible Plate beltagh borizontally to the Flanged Plate.